seiszhang/ucerf3-etas-results/2019_09_03-ComCatM7p1_ci38457511_PointSources_NoFaults/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/02/26 05:33:30 UTC, 235.1 days after the simulation start time.
+Last updated at 2020/03/04 07:40:10 UTC, 8 months after the simulation start time.

-Total matching ComCat events found: 2176
+Total matching ComCat events found: 2224

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*